LGretzk/windows-chitter/README.md

 # Chitter

-Intro to the project

-## Project Description

-- independent project
-- aim to practice React, Redux, using external APIs, Async Javascript, CSS, Bootstrap

-Twitter clone that allows users post messages to a public stream.
+This is an independent project based on the Makers Chitter challenge.
+Chitter is a lightweight clone of Twitter that allows users to post messages to a public stream.
-Build a front-end-single-page-app to interface with the API.
+I decided to build a front-end-single-page-app to interface with the existing Chitter API to practice React, Redux, Bootstrap and async Javascript.

 ## Demo